defagos/CoconutKit/README.markdown

 CoconutKit requires the most recent versions of Xcode and of the iOS SDK, currently:

-* Xcode 9
+* Xcode 10
-* iOS 11 SDK
+* iOS 12 SDK

-Deployment is supported for the three most recent major iOS versions, currently:
+Deployment is supported for the iOS 9 and above.

-* iOS 9.x
-* iOS 10.x
-* iOS 11.x

 All architectures are supported:

 * i386 and x86_64
 * armv7, armv7s and arm64